-The TOE comprises all products listed in Table 6, where the commercial product names of these JCOP products follow a nomenclature as defined in [36] (for details please refer to section 1.3.3 "TOE Identification" in [36]).
+The TOE comprises all products listed in Table 6, where the commercial product names of these JCOP products follow a nomenclature as defined in Error!
+Reference source not found. (for details please refer to section 1.3.3 "TOE Identification" in Error!
+Reference source not found.).

-The Platform ID as stated in Table 6 uniquely identifies the products J2H082S, J3H082S, J2H145S and J3H145S that are listed in Table 6.
+The Platform ID as stated in Table 6 uniquely identifies the products J2H082C, J3H082C, J2H145C and J3H145C that are listed in Table 6.
 The Platform ID can be retrieved from the TOE by applying the IDENTIFY command, where the command format is outlined in Table 7 and the response data returned by the TOE is listed in Table 8.
 To verify the TOE, the Platform Build ID3 returned by the IDENTIFY command shall match the Platform ID as stated in Table 6.
 Same holds for the Patch ID.